 To conduct this test the evaluator will generate or obtain test vectors from a known good implementation of the OS's supported schemes.
 For each combination of supported key establishment scheme and its options (with our without key confirmation if supported, for each supported key confirmation MAC function if key confirmation is supported, and for each supported mask generation function if KTS-OAEP is supported), the tester shall generate 10 sets of test vectors.
 Each test vector shall include the RSA private key, the plaintext keying material, any additional input parameters if applicable, the MAC tag in cases where key confirmation is incorporated, and the outputted ciphertext.
 For each test vector, the evaluator will perform the key establishment decryption operation on the OS and ensure that the outputted plaintext keying material is equivalent to the plaintext keying material in the test vector.
-In cases where key confirmation is incorporated, the evaluator will perform the key confirmation steps and ensure that the outputted MAC tag is equivalent to the MAC tag in the test vector.
+In cases where key confirmation is incorporated, the evaluator will perform the key confirmation teps and ensure that the outputted MAC tag is equivalent to the MAC tag in the test vector.

 The evaluator will ensure that the TSS describes how the OS handles decryption errors.
 In accordance with NIST Special Publication 800-56B, the OS must not reveal the particular error that occurred, either through the contents of any outputted or logged error message or through timing variations.
 If KTS-OAEP is supported, the evaluator will create separate contrived ciphertext values that trigger each of the three decryption error checks described in NIST Special Publication 800-56B section 7.2.2.3, ensure that each decryption attempt results in an error, and ensure that any outputted or logged error message is identical for each.
+If KTS-KEM-KWS is supported, the evaluator will create separate contrived ciphertext values that trigger each of the three decryption error checks described in NIST Special Publication 800-56B section 7.2.3.3, ensure that each decryption attempt results in an error, and ensure that any outputted or logged error message is identiced for each.
 If KTS-KEM-KWS is supported, the evaluator will create separate contrived ciphertext values that trigger each of the three decryption error checks described in NIST Special Publication 800-56B section 7.2.3.3, ensure that each decryption attempt results in an error, and ensure that any outputted or logged error message is identical for each.

-FCS CKM EXT.4 Cryptographic Key Destruction
+FCS\CKM\EXT.4 Cryptographic Key Destruction

-FCS_CKM_EXT.4.1
+FCS\CKM\EXT.4.1 The OS shall destroy cryptographic keys and key material in accordance with a specified cryptographic key destruction method [selection:

-- The OS shall destroy cryptographic keys and key material in accordance with a specified cryptographic key destruction method [selection: - For volatile memory, the destruction shall be executed by a [selection: - single overwrite consisting of [selection: a pseudo-random pattern using the TSF's RBG, zeroes, ones, a new value of a key. [assignment: any value that does not contain any CSP]], - removal of power to the memory, - destruction of reference to the key directly followed by a request for garbage collection -], - For non-volatile memory that consists of the invocation of an interface provided by the underlying platform that [selection: - logically addresses the storage location of the key and performs a [selection: single, [assignment: ST author defined multi-pass]] overwrite consisting of [selection: zeroes, ones, pseudo-random pattern, a new value of a key of the same size [assignment: any value that does not contain any CSP]], - instructs the underlying platform to destroy the abstraction that represents the key
+- For volatile memory, the destruction shall be executed by a [selection: - single overwrite consisting of [selection: a pseudo-random pattern using the TSF's RBG, zeroes, ones, a new value of a key, [assignment: any value that does not contain any CSP]], - removal of power to the memory, - destruction of reference to the key directly followed by a request for garbage collection - ], - For non-volatile memory that consists of the invocation of an interface provided by the underlying platform that [selection: - logically addresses the storage location of the key and performs a [selection: single, [assignment: ST author defined multi-pass]] overwrite consisting of [selection: zeroes, ones, pseudo-random pattern, a new value of a key of the same size, [assignment: any value that does not contain any CSP]], - instructs the underlying platform to destroy the abstraction that represents the key - ] - ].